WarwickTechCrew/tc-website-wiki/wiki/05-resources/01-equipment-directory.md

 Email Digital Signage at digitalscreens@warwick.ac.uk for this, and they should direct you to the right person (Ed!).

 ## Hire Companies
+When using hire companies, note that these may often require a higher lead time with advance payment or deposit.
+You will also need to consider delivery/collection costs, or be able to organise alternative transport.

 ### Marklew Productions